openforcefield/openff-amber-ff-ports/README.md

 # Open FF Amber FF Ports

+This repository is for _distributing_ Amber force fields in the SMIRNOFF format.
+The work of _doing_ this porting is found [here](https://github.com/openforcefield/amber-ff-porting)

-The current OFFXML files are downloaded from the Assets of this release: https://github.com/openforcefield/amber-ff-porting/releases/tag/0.0.1
+The current OFFXML files are downloaded from the Assets of [this](https://github.com/openforcefield/amber-ff-porting/releases/tag/0.0.1) release.

+Conda packages coming soon.

 #### Acknowledgements